 - explicitly state a VAR=VAL pair

-The variables file will be exposed inside the freestyle container in the following path:
+The variables file will be available inside the freestyle container in the following path:

 When passing special characters through environmental variables